codesanthan/agentmesh/README.md

 - Pinned, minimal dependencies (`pyyaml` at runtime; `pytest`/`ruff` for dev).
 - `make setup`, `make test`, `make lint`, `make check` — the same four commands work identically on any machine.
-- CI (`.github/workflows/ci.yml`) runs the full test suite and both example workflows on **Ubuntu, macOS, and Windows**, across **Python 3.10–3.12** — 9 combinations on every push, so "works on my machine" isn't a question.
+- CI (`.github/workflows/ci.yml`) runs the full test suite and all three example workflows on **Ubuntu, macOS, and Windows**, across **Python 3.10–3.12** — 9 combinations on every push, so "works on my machine" isn't a question.

 ## Roadmap